rpat9/rudra-portfolio-on-azure-with-nodejs/README.md

 ---
 # Getting Started:

 - First I started with the background image for the website.
 After few minutes I found this amazing website from which I got my picture.
-Link to the specific picture: <a href= "https://unsplash.com/photos/gray-and-black-laptop-computer-on-surface-Im7lZjxeLhg" target = "_blank"> Unsplash</a>.
+Link to the specific picture: [Unsplash](https://unsplash.com/photos/white-pencil-on-black-platform-tk9RQCq5eQo).

 - Next, I worked on the top bar.
-The <a href= "https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient" target = "_blank"> Gradient Documentation</a> was an awesome resource from MDN that helped me pick the background color.
+The [Gradient Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) was an awesome resource from MDN that helped me pick the background color.
 Additional feature that bar has is that it changes based on device.
 Mobie devices will have a slightly different view than those on a laptop or wider screen.
-This was done with the implemention of the menu and close buttons found on <a href = "https://fonts.google.com/icons" target = "_blank"> Google Icons</a>.
+This was done with the implemention of the menu and close buttons found on [Google Icons](https://fonts.google.com/icons).

+- After the top bar, I moved on to display the work.
+This section is going to get updated as time goes on.

+---

+# Styling:

+- The idea behind the buttons comes from [Bro Code](https://www.youtube.com/watch?v=lfmg-EJ8gm4&t=22763s).
+Although the video is primarily Javascript, you can see the implementation of the buttons around 3:49:00 time mark.

+- The transform (size) effects are used by referencing [Transform Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/transform).

+- The gradient color on the header/nav bar is also referenced from [Gradient Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) mentioned earlier.